vuminhtue/SMU_Research_Computing_with_M3/_episodes/03-M2_structure.md

 This table shows the amount of different queues, number of running jobs, waiing jobs and idle nodes.
 The number of *idle nodes* per each queue are completely free node: a node which has, for example, 8 cores, but only 4 of them are used, would not be counted as "free".
 So this table is a conservative estimate.
 This picture can change pretty drastically depending on the time of the day and the day of the week.

+In brief:
+- 176 standard compute nodes with 36 cores, 256 GB memory and 100 gb/s infiniband
+- 35 medium (768 GB) and 5 high memory (1.5TB) nodes with same bandwidth
+- 36 nodes with NVIDIA P100 GPU each
+- 3 nodes with 8 NVIDIA V100 GPU
+- 5 Virtual Desktop nodes (VDI) for Remote Desktop, can be configured in Linux/Windows OS.
+Each node has 18 core "Broadwell" processers, 256GB memory and one NVIDIA M5000 GPU
+- All  clusters' nodes are interconnected with high speed infiniband network 100 gb/s